-In this way, society reinforces approval seeking behavior as it feeds on the deep-seated human need to belong, to be liked and to be respected by fellow human beings.
+In this way, society reinforces approval-seeking behaviour as it feeds on the deep-seated human need to belong, to be liked and to be respected by fellow human beings.

-You can reason yourself out of approval seeking behavior
+You can reason yourself out of approval-seeking behaviour

-For most human behavior, awareness precedes change.
-If you don’t know why you have a tendency to care what others think of you, you don’t get the power to control, regulate or even override that behavior.
+For most human behaviour, awareness precedes change.
+If you don’t know why you have a tendency to care what others think of you, you don’t get the power to control, regulate or even override that behaviour.

-So what is the strategy that you can employ to get rid of approval seeking behavior?
+So what is the strategy that you can employ to get rid of approval-seeking behaviour?